 You can configure Elasticsearch to use Public Key Infrastructure (PKI) certificates to authenticate users.
-This requires clients to present X.509 certificates.
+This requires clients connecting directly to Elasticsearch to present X.509 certificates.
 The certificates must first be accepted for authentication on the SSL/TLS layer on Elasticsearch.
 Only then they are optionally further validated by a PKI realm.

-To use PKI in Elasticsearch, you configure a PKI realm, enable client authentication on the desired network layers (transport or http), and map the Distinguished Name (DN) from the Subject field in the user certificate to roles by using the role-mapping API or role-mapping file.
+To use PKI in Elasticsearch, you configure a PKI realm, enable client authentication on the desired network layers (transport or http), and map the Distinguished Name (DN) from the Subject field in the user certificate to roles by using the role-mapping API or the role-mapping file.

 You can also use a combination of PKI and username/password authentication.
 For

 example, you can enable SSL/TLS on the transport layer and define a PKI realm to

 require transport clients to authenticate with X.509 certificates, while still

 authenticating HTTP traffic using username and password credentials.
 You can